-- (1) The amounts disclosed refer to cash compensation. - (2) The amounts disclosed refer to stock options awarded in lieu of cash compensation. - (3) The amounts disclosed refer to imputed income in connection with certain benefits and/or insurance premiums paid in lieu of additional cash compensation. - (4) The amount disclosed also includes payment of accrued compensation to Mr. David G. Watumull. - (5) The annual salary of Mr. David G. Watumull was decreased to \$225,000 effective April 2015. - (6) On March 28, 2016, Mr. David G. Watumull was furloughed and agreed to continue service as Chief Executive Officer for cash compensation equal to the minimum wage. - (7) The amount disclosed also includes payment of accrued compensation to Mr. Mitsakos. - (8) The annual compensation of Mr. Mitsakos as the Executive Chairman was decreased to \$150,000 effective April 2015, payable quarterly in arrears in the form of equity.
-In addition, Mr. Mitsakos has agreed, effective April 1, 2016, to suspend any additional equity compensation, until otherwise agreed by the Company. - (9) The amount disclosed also includes payment of accrued compensation to Mr. David M. Watumull. - (10) On March 28, 2016, Mr. David M. Watumull was furloughed and agreed to continue service as Vice President, Operations for cash compensation equal to the minimum wage. - (11) The amount disclosed also includes payment of accrued compensation to Mr. Rishton. - (12) On March 28, 2016, Mr. Rishton was furloughed and may from time to time be re-engaged to the extent his services are required at cash compensation equal to the hourly minimum wage. - (13) The amount disclosed also includes payment of accrued compensation to Mr. King. - (14) On March 28, 2016, Mr. King was furloughed and may from time to time be re-engaged to the extent his services are required at cash compensation equal to the hourly minimum wage.
+- (1) The amounts disclosed refer to cash compensation. - (2) The amounts disclosed refer to stock options awarded in lieu of cash compensation. - (3) The amounts disclosed refer to imputed income in connection with certain benefits and/or insurance premiums paid in lieu of additional cash compensation. - (4) The annual salary of Mr. David G. Watumull was decreased to \$225,000 effective April 2015. - (5) On March 28, 2016, Mr. David G. Watumull was furloughed and agreed to continue service as Chief Executive Officer for cash compensation equal to the minimum wage.
+On September 6, 2016, the compensation arrangement of Mr. David G. Watumull was amended so that, effective September 8, 2016, he would receive bi-weekly compensation equal to \$4,327. - (6) The annual compensation of Mr. Mitsakos as the former Executive Chairman was decreased to \$150,000 effective April 2015, payable quarterly in arrears in the form of equity. - (7) Mr. Mitsakos agreed, effective April 1, 2016, to suspend any additional equity compensation, until otherwise agreed by the Company.
+Effective August 12, 2016, we accepted the request for a leave of absence and resignation by Mr. Mitsakos as Executive Chairman and member of the Board of Directors. - (8) On March 28, 2016, Mr. David M. Watumull was furloughed and agreed to continue service as Vice President, Operations for cash compensation equal to the minimum wage.
+On June 3, 2016, the compensation arrangement of David M. Watumull was amended so that, effective May 30, 2016, he would receive bi-weekly compensation equal to \$3,269. - (9) On March 28, 2016, Mr. Rishton was furloughed and would from time to time be re-engaged to the extent his services are required at cash compensation equal to the hourly minimum wage.
+On September 6, 2016, the compensation arrangement of Mr. Rishton was amended so that, effective September 8, 2016, he would receive bi-weekly compensation equal to \$1,923. - (10) On March 28, 2016, Mr. King was furloughed and would from time to time be re-engaged to the extent his services were required at cash compensation equal to the hourly minimum wage.
+On June 3, 2016, the compensation arrangement of Mr. King was amended so that, effective May 30, 2016, he would receive bi-weekly compensation equal to \$1,635.
+On September 6, 2016, the compensation arrangement of Mr. King was amended so that, effective September 8, 2016, he would receive bi-weekly compensation equal to \$3,269.

-Outstanding Equity Awards to Executive Officers at Fiscal Year-End 2015
+Outstanding Equity Awards to Executive Officers at Fiscal Year-End 2016

-The following table sets forth information regarding outstanding option awards to our named executive officers as of December 31, 2015:
+The following table sets forth information regarding outstanding option awards to our named executive officers as of December 31, 2016: